 Besides being a popular tourist destination for gift stores and cultural events, Chinatown is home to some our city’s most exciting restaurants.
 For the best spicy dishes, check out the mouthwatering Lao Sze Chuan where even the shredded cabbage appetizer comes with a fiery dipping sauce.
 For authentic, Hong Kong style dim sum, visit MingHin.

 If you’re looking for chunky tomato sauce and gourmet pasta, head to Little Italy where rigatoni is treated with a regard usually reserved for royalty.
 Tuscany on Taylor offers the authentic, fresh cuisine of a small Italian village with some of the finest wines from Lo Stivale.
 The Rosebud has grown into a Chicago empire of fine dining restaurants, but it all began at the original location on Taylor Street.
-The fresh, crowd-generating Davanti Enoteca offers delicious pasta dishes, seafood, and steak.
-Just remember to save room for gelato.
+And Mario’s Italian Lemonade is a curbside stand that’s been serving up shaved ice since they opened in the 1950s.

 In Chicago’s West Loop, you’ll find Greektown.
 And, consequently, loads of seafood, flaming cheese and gyros.
 Lucky you.
 For an alfresco atmosphere, visit Athena where no passport is required for your authentic Mediterranean experience.
 Celebrating over 21-years in business is Santorini, which relies on locally grown produce and fresh seafood that is flown in daily.
 For a warm environment, don’t miss Artopolis Bakery, which features fresh breads, and Greek specialties.